Positive Crankcase Understanding

 The PCV system is relatively simple.
 An inlet hose connects to a filtered air source.
-This is used to supply clean air that is drawn through of the engine.
+This is used to supply clean air that is drawn through the engine.
 Most of the time this air is supplied through the engine air filter.
 On a few designs, there is a separate inlet filter that cleans the incoming air for the PCV system only.
 This filtered air flows through the engine, picking up fumes and vapors.
-The air exits through another hose, connected to manifold vacuum.
+The air exits through another hose, connected to a manifold vacuum.
 The flow of air draws fumes from the crankcase and burns them harmlessly in the engine.
 This also creates a slight vacuum, relieving any pressure that may build.
 Negative pressure helps to prevent oil leaks and oil consumption by the engine.
-The PCV valve also helps regulate the amount of air flow, which helps prevent oil being drawn out of the engine.
+The PCV valve also helps regulate the amount of airflow, which helps prevent oil from being drawn out of the engine.

 Note: PCV system helps remove moisture from oil if driven far enough